 Research in the Ahituv Lab focuses on understanding the role of regulatory sequences in biology and disease.
-Through a combination of comparative genomic strategies, genomic technologies (ChIP-seq, RNA-seq, ChIA-PET), human patient samples, mouse and fish genetic engineering technologies, and massively parallel reporter assays (MPRA), we are working to elucidate mechanisms whereby genetic variation within these sequences leads to changes in phenotypes.
-We are focusing on the following phenotypes:
+Through a combination of genomic technologies, human patient samples, mouse and fish genetic engineering technologies, and massively parallel reporter assays (MPRA), we are working to elucidate mechanisms whereby genetic variation within these sequences leads to changes in phenotypes.
+In addition, we are also using these sequences as therapeutic targets.
+Our lab is broadly working on the following four themes:

 Limb malformations are the second most common form of human congenital abnormalities (prevalence of 1 in every 500 births), and very few gene mutations leading to non-syndromic/isolated limb malformations have been found.
 To this end, we are characterizing numerous novel limb enhancers in the human genome and collecting DNA from individuals with various limb malformations to screen them for mutations in these enhancers.
 More info: Limb Study.

 Gene regulatory variation and morphological differences between species

 Using various genomic assays (RNA-seq, ChIP-seq, Cut&Tag, ATAC-seq, Hi-C and many others) our lab is characterizing genes, genetic pathways and regulatory elements involved in morphological differences between species.
 We are particularly interested in sequences that lead to human-specific traits and also bat morphology.